nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_manifest_overview.rst

 A sample description of ``SUIT_Manifest`` in CDDL is shown below.
 Note that optional elements are preceded by a ``?``.
-For more information about CDDL's syntax, see the IETF's `RFC 8610 <https://datatracker.ietf.org/doc/rfc8610/>`__.
+For more information about CDDL's syntax, see the IETF's `RFC 8610 - Concise Data Definition Language (CDDL)`_.

 .. code::